 What Controls are on the Extreme Wheel ES?

-What are the Wheels and Brakes?
+What size are the tires?

-What Are The Battery Specs?
+What Are The Power Specs?

+A 5,000W base motor (10,000W peak) powers the ES, with a 150A controller (230A max output).
 Extreme Wheel claims a 100V system (40Ah, 3600Wh).
 In reality, it’s a 100.8V peak, meaning an 88.8V nominal system.
 With a 40Ah battery, that’s 3,552Wh.
 We advocate for using nominal voltage, the industry standard.
 Notably, EUCs tend to use the peak voltage rating, as well as Onewheels.
+Scooters and E-bikes usually stick to nominal.
 It makes it all a bit confusing.

 How Fast is the Extreme Wheel ES Acceleration and Top Speed?

 It hits 50 km/h (around 31 mph) very quickly.
-We reached a top speed of 88 km/h (approx. 54 mph) in our tests.
+It has a TON of torque.
+We reached a top speed of 88 km/h (approx. 54 mph) in our tests with a 200+ lb rider.

 Does the Extreme Wheel ES Have a Reverse Function?